-Diabetes mellitus is a common condition, affecting 1 in 300 adult dogs and 1 in 230 cats.2,3
+Just like humans, dogs and cats can also develop diabetes.
+It is a common condition, affecting 1 in 300 dogs and 1 in 230 cats1,2

 Can diabetes lead to other health problems in my pet?

 Yes.
 Dogs and cats with diabetes can develop other health problems.
-Controlling high blood glucose levels may lead to a healthier life for your pet.
-This is why a visit to your veterinarian is important for an early diabetes diagnosis.
+Controlling blood glucose levels may lead to a healthier life for your pet.
+This is why a visit to your veterinarian is important for an early diagnosis of diabetes.

-How do I take care of my pet with diabetes?
+How do I take care of my diabetic pet?

-Your veterinarian can help you develop a plan and introduce you to tools to help you manage diabetes in your pet so they can live happy, healthy lives.
+Your veterinarian can help you develop a management plan and introduce you to tools to help control your pet’s blood sugar levels.